 The kids’ club director told me tweens generally do the other ship activities during the day and come to the kids club at night.
-The kids who are too small for the other activities do more day sessions.
+The kids who are too small for the other ship activities do more day sessions.

 7. Do all the top deck activities

 Tween Traveler spent nearly an hour every day on the spider.
-She did the ropes course and climbing wall with her dad and the mini-golf with me (guess which of us is the daring parent).
+She did the ropes course and climbing wall with her dad and the mini-golf with me (I’m clearly the less daring parent).

 8. Eat at the specialty restaurants

 As varied as the buffet and dining room menus are, over the course of seven days you’ll need a change of pace.

 9. Expect Upselling

 The biggest negative change from the last time we cruised was a clear cutback in organized activities.
 It seemed any activity lasting longer than 15 minutes either required a fee (booze tastings, exercise classes) or was built around selling you things, from art to diet products to foot supports.

 An example of how things changed: On the Breakaway I took a 30-minute ”Thriller” dance class in a room with a wall of mirrors.
 I had fun and actually learned part of the dance from Michael Jackson’s video.

 Speaking of upselling… I love a good spa and try to fit a massage into most vacations.
 But the prices at Mandara were about triple what I pay at upscale day spas in New York City.
 This seemed well beyond the expected resort-spa mark up.
 And you can expect your pricey service to conclude with a sales pitch for the ship’s beauty line.

 10. Pack lanyards

 The big difference in our cruise experience this time around was that Tween Traveler loved being independent.
-She signed herself in and our of the kids club, went back to the room to change and helped herself to ice cream (a few times a day) on her own.
-She spent so much time on the activities deck, she had staff greeting her by name around the ship.
+She signed herself in and out of the kids club, went back to the room on her own to change and helped herself to ice cream (a few times a day).
+She spent so much time on the activities deck, she had staff greeting her by name all around the ship.